Jay-Idrees/UPenn-Cybersecurity-Archiving-and-Logging-Data/Readme.md

 - `ls -l admit discharge` displays the files inside and the permissions of the folders
 - `ls -lat` here lat are instructions where `l` list of files, `a` displays entries starting with `.` means also shows hidden files and folders and `t` Sort by time modified.

+- `sudo mkdir -p /usr/share/{doctors,patients,treatments}` Creating a parent and child directory in a single command by using `-p` option

 ## `tar` for full and incremental backup

 `tar [option(s)] [archive_name] [objects_to_archive]`